banaya7/banaya7/README.md

 # Hi there, I'm Brandon 👋

 ## 🌟 About Me
-I'm an aspiring IT professional with a diverse background in biology and system administration.
+I'm an IT professional with a diverse background in system administration and cloud computing.
 I’ve worked hard to develop a solid foundation in tech, and I’m passionate about continuous learning and tackling creative challenges.
 My journey has taken me through various fields and certifications, giving me a unique perspective and an eagerness to build, break, and innovate.

 ## 🛠 Skills & Certifications